 The first section includes three chapters that taken together provide a theoretical, historical, and pedagogical support for the book.
-Chapter 2, by Nan Kendy, provides a description of teacher workshops in the Witsuwit'en community of Witset (Moricetown), BC that were designed to encourage a transformational process that would deepen teacher thinking about (IS) knowledge while taking into account the knowledge and values of the Witsuwit'en people.
+Chapter 2, by Nan Kendy, provides a description of teacher workshops in the Witsuwit'en community of Witset (Moricetown), BC that were designed to encourage a transformational process that would deepen teacher thinking about (IS) knowledge while taking into account the knowledge and values of the Witsuwit'en peoples.
 The workshops engaged Elders, knowledge holders, and teacher excursions into Witsuwit'en territory as a medium for transforming teacher thinking about Indigenous science through cultural learning experiences.
 The research includes pre- and post-workshop questionnaires, an analysis of the participants' responses and an overview of the workshops.
 Chapter 3, by Anne Tenning, uses a metaphor interview to provide a description of the perceptions and experiences of Indigenous students in the greater Victoria school district who were successful in secondary sciences.
-As a result of the study, Anne makes several recommendations regarding science education that could be helpful for students, teachers, school districts, and the BC Ministry of Education.

 Section 2 includes 3 chapters by Gloria Snively that describe the orientations towards the seashore (scientific, spiritual, aesthetic, utilitarian, and recreational) of Grade 6 Kwakwaka'wakw students in 'Yalis (Alert Bay), BC.
 Chapter 4 describes how language (and in particular metaphor) is an important source of evidence for understanding the way we think and act; and Snively describes the metaphor interview in detail to reveal its subsumed techniques and richness in illuminating the complexities of a child's belief system.
 In chapter 5, Snively describes the orientations and beliefs of the Grade 6 students towards basic ecology prior to and after instruction.
-She describes an instructional strategy that takes into account the students' orientations and how it is possible to increase an Indigenous students' understanding of Western Science concepts without changing, in the sense of replacing, the students' preferred spiritual orientation to the seashore.
+She describes an instructional strategy that takes into account the students' orientations and how it is possible to increase Indigenous students' understanding of Western Science concepts without changing, in the sense of replacing, the students' preferred spiritual orientation to the seashore.
 Using the longitudinal study in chapter 6, Snively provides a description of the participants' orientations towards the seashore 19 years after instruction, and explores "significant life experiences" and "life-altering circumstances" that influenced the adults' orientations and choice of career.